-Here is a detailed guide to the most essential parts of a roof: underlayment, insulation, ice and water barrier, and ventilation.
+Here is a detailed guide to the most important roof parts: underlayment, insulation, ice and water barrier, and ventilation.

 Don’t let this happen to you!